robin-rpr/calos/doc/clearly-image.rst

 On our first build, we get::

-  $ ch-image build -t foo -f a.df .
+  $ clearly image build -t foo -f a.df .
     1. FROM alpine:3.17
   [ ... pull chatter omitted ... ]
     2. RUN echo foo